Take You Down (SZA song)

 "Take You Down" is a song by American singer-songwriter SZA.
-It was released on February 9, 2025, as part of the extended version of Lana (2025), the reissue of her second studio album SOS (2022).
+It was released on February 9, 2025, as a bonus track from SOS Deluxe: Lana (2024), the reissue of her second studio album SOS (2022).
 The song was intended to be part of Lanas original release but was scrapped by SZA's manager.

 Background

-American singer-songwriter SZA released her second studio album SOS on December 9, 2022.
+American singer-songwriter SZA released her second studio album, SOS, on December 9, 2022.
 Immediately afterward, she posted about the release on Instagram while also teasing that it would have a deluxe edition.

 In September 2023, SZA officially that the deluxe edition became a "whole 'nother" project, a reissue titled Lana.
 She once again suggested that its release was on the way through an Instagram video on March 12, 2024.
 Captioned "never fight over community dick", the teaser shows SZA as she poses in a camping tent, wearing nothing but a red bikini.
 A day later, she reposted the song on Twitter and revealed she recorded the video in her garage the night after she finished the song, on March 11.